jxxcarlson/umuli/README.md

 ```

 The second discriminates among the data structures that
-the individual languages use to store and process text.
+the individual languages used to store and process text:

 ```elm
     type MuData